 William and Martha Susan Sorrels were married Dec.
 15, 1920.
 He was 20, she was 17.
 At this time he was called “Will”.

 The young couple became parents on Nov.
 2, 1922, with the birth of Chloe Elnora.
 Soon after Will, Martha (or, Susie), and Chloe moved to the city of Tulsa.
 Six years later, living in Tulsa, their son Oliver Roy was born on July 27, 1928.

 In the 1930 census, Will and Susie owned a radio, rented a house at 1520 N. Victor, and Will worked as a mechanic at an electrical shop.
-Soon after, the family moved to 1545 N. Birmingham Pl., where Oliver began kindergarten at Springdale Elementary, 2510 Pine St. They lived there for several years, then around 1936/37 relocated to West Tulsa, living a house they owned at 16 S. Santa Fe.
+Soon after, the family moved to 1545 N. Birmingham Pl., where Oliver began kindergarten at Springdale Elementary, 2510 Pine St. They lived there for several years, then around 1936/37 relocated to West Tulsa, living in a house they owned at 16 S. Santa Fe.
 This bungalow style home was long and narrow, atop a rising hill.
 The front steps went up a brief steep incline.
 There was a large porch and a porch swing.
-There was an ally next to the house that Will took to park his cars in the unattached garage at the back of the lot.
+There was an alley next to the house that Will took to park his cars in the unattached garage at the back of the lot.
 The house had a deep basement.

 In the 1940 census, Will was listed as an auto mechanic, working 48 hours per week, at Adams Motor Co, 5th and Detroit in Tulsa.
 He later worked as a mechanic at a Ford dealership, and retired in 1966 from Fred Jones Ford, 12th and Boston, in Tulsa.
 He drove a black 1950 Ford, then later invested in a ’63 white Mercury Comet.